bitflingr/thumby/README.md

       :max_size:  2000

 #### thumby_hostnames:
-That is just used to link the splash page to
+That is just used to link the splash page.

 ## Creating Thumbnails?